 How can one go about getting back in the picture once so thought of as the happy scene in life?
 For that, unfortunately, I don’t hold the recipe cause I can tell you now, there are many or most Christians in this world that are robbed from their portion and share of joy because of unrealistic expectations, even found as a child.

-Great expectations leads either to:
+Great expectations lead either to:

 1.)
-Great disappointment, or
+A great disappointment, or

 2.)
 Great realization of such, that life on earth is just not easy.

 The 3 most important years of any adolescent is between the ages of 19 and 21, why?
 Because is when you are shaped into what you or most people will become for the rest of their lives.
-After schooling, we head of off to university with the sincerest hope that hey!
+After schooling, we head off to university with the sincerest hope that hey!
 If only, if only I could complete my studies then surely I would be a happier person, and so time progresses and you finish your varsity studies and yet there remains a hollow and empty void in your bosom and this just does not make you in any way a happier person.

 And so we set out to our next landpost of happiness, if only if I could find the perfect job working for a decent salary I would be happy…right? you get the job, and at months end you get your salary and hey!
 Guess what?
 It did not make you happy.